Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 ### Level 5 => 6

+> The password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties:

+> - human-readable
+>  - 1033 bytes in size
+>  - not executable

 There's a small problem... namely, multiple folders with files in them.
 Checking every single one manually would be slow and unefficient, so we will use a couple commands instead.

 The *find* command gives us what we need.
 It can search for files / directories, their size etc. We are looking for file that is 1033 bytes in size, so let's do it, shall we? :)